 Is Hertz Car Sales great for buying used cars?
 Should you buy used rental cars at all?
 What’s up with these kinds of auto sales?
+Well, that’s what we’re here to find out with this Hertz Car Sales review and guide!

-That’s what we’re here to find out with this guide!
 And while I’ll focus my research and analysis on Hertz, much of what I say is broadly applicable to buying used rental cars.
 Let’s see what it’s all about.

 What is Hertz Car Sales?